roydegeest/rakwireless-docs/docs/en-us/quick-start/rak811-breakout/connecting-to-chirpstack/chirpstack-abp-mode.md

   caption="Chirpstack ABP Join via RAK Serial Port Tool" />

-::: tip Note:
+::: tip 📝 NOTE
-:pencil: Actually,
-it is not needed to join in ABP mode.
+Actually, it is not needed to join in ABP mode.
 But you still need to set this AT command to validate the parameters which you just set for ABP mode.
 :::

-**10.** Now, let’s try to send a data from RAK811 LPWAN Breakout Board to ChirpStack:
+10. Now, let’s try to send a data from RAK811 LPWAN Breakout Board to ChirpStack:

 ```bash
 at+send=lora:2:1234567890